SNEE-ICS/SNEEdocs/docs/costs.md

 ### Mental health inpatient

 We have been unable to find good data on the cost per day of mental health inpatient stays.
 Our best source is a [freedom of information request](https://www.elft.nhs.uk/sites/default/files/2022-01/anon_response_-_foi_da3620.pdf) to East London NHS Foundation Trust, which we have adjusted for inflation.
+All costs are rounded to the nearest pound.

 ### Mental health care contact